SimVascular/SimVascular-Slicer-Extensions/Docs/PaintModel.md

 - Face-group data is stored directly on the model's polydata as a `ModelFaceID` cell array, so it persists with the model for as long as the scene is open (and is written out on export).
-- `PaintModel` was extracted from the "Group faces" tools originally built into the 3D Slicer `SurfaceToolbox` extension.